kids-first/kf-lib-data-ingest/docs/source/tutorial/extract/challenge_scenarios/embedded_values.rst

 Scenario
 ========

-You have a column of file names that super secretly also contain other values like specimen ID and sequencing library.
+You have a column of file names that secretly also contain other values like specimen ID and sequencing library.

 .. csv-table::
     :header: "File Name"